Do you love your neighborhood grocery store and buy everything you need there?

 Buying them from a grocery store is easy, but you’ll pay a lot less per diaper using Amazon's Subscribe & Save service.
 It gives Amazon Prime members up to 20% off diaper subscriptions (basically just recurring deliveries), depending on how many subscription deliveries you buy.

 If you’re willing to watch and wait for sales to stock up, another option is drugstore-brand diapers.
-See “7 Things You Can Buy for Next to Nothing at the Drugstore.”
+See “7 of the Best Things to Buy at Drugstores.”

 5. Alcoholic beverages